 Good leadership put Starworks Motorsport on the top of the world

-Starworks Motorsport is an American racing team, founded in 2010, which currently competes in the Prototype Challenge class of the IMSA WeatherTech Sports Car Championship.
+Starworks Motorsport is an American racing team, founded in 2010, which recorded lots of success in different sports car competitions all over the world.
 Since 2010, the team participated in the Rolex Sports Car Series, Continental Tire Sports Car Challenge, American Le Mans Series and FIA World Endurance Championship, including 24 hours of Le Mans.

 World champions in 2012